igarcia11235/BaccaratGame/README.md

     mvn exec:java
     ```
 5. Run the application.

-## How to Play
-Here is a simple [guide](https://fallsviewcasinoresort.com/content/dam/fallsview/PDF/Playing/FCR-BaccaratGuide.pdf) on how to play Baccarat

 ## Disclaimer
 If the images folder is not added to src, no card images will be shown.